By Elisa Ludwig

 Brisket is better made at least a day before it’s served and it can be made as much as three days ahead and stored in the refrigerator.
 Skim off fat and reheat in the oven before serving.
 It also freezes well.
-And truly there’s no such thing as too much brisket—turn leftovers into sandwiches or repurpose them into a latke or potato pancake breakfast with a fried egg the following morning.
+And truly there’s no such thing as too much brisket—turn leftovers into sandwiches or repurpose them into a latke breakfast with a fried egg the following morning.

 3 yellow onions, thinly sliced

 4 carrots, peeled and cut into 2-inch pieces

 2 bay leaves